dtan1/defi-lending-borrowing/README.md

 ### Technical consideration ###

+- LoanRequest.sol : borrowing ETH using ERC20 token as collateral
+  - Loan.sol : creating a loan contract (by lender who takes up the loan in LoanRequest.sol)
+- LoanToken.sol : a general loan where lender can lend out ERC20 token using ETH as collateral

 #### States ####
 - borrowing ETH using ERC20 token as collateral: (loanRequest)
   - struct is used to specify